DON’T MISS

 Average cost of transportation in Germany

-The average single ticket in Germany will cost you around two euros and is usually valid across various modes of public transport to help you reach your destination.
+The average single ticket in Germany will cost you around 3 euros and is usually valid across various modes of public transport to help you reach your destination.
 There are also significant discounts for short journeys and group tickets.
 You can find out more about the different kinds of tickets available on our Public transportation in Germany page.